it-innovation/sam/doc/tutorial.rst

 You can run the model like this::

   $ sam factory1.sam

+See :ref:`install` for more information about running SAM.

 You should find you now have an output file called "access.dot.png":